ckinateder/bacta/examples/README.md

 ## Usage

 - `keltner_channel.py`: A simple example of a backtester that uses the Keltner Channel to make decisions.
 Depends on TA-Lib.
+- `ema_rsi.py`: A simple EMA crossover strategy.
+Depends on TA-Lib.
-- `bars.py`: A simple example of how to download bars from Alpaca.
+- `data.py`: A simple example of how to download data from Alpaca.